AI & Technology

 CleverType's Approach

 CleverType processes most data on-device.
 When cloud processing is needed for complex sentence completions, data is encrypted in transit and not stored after processing.
 No advertising profile is built from your typing data.
-For most people, especially professionals who type sensitive information regularly, this is the meaningfully better option.
+For most people — especially anyone who regularly types sensitive stuff — this is just the smarter call.

 AI Keyboards for Specific Use Cases